DavidMartinez16/Breast-Cancer-Project/README.md

 ## Model Building

-First, i split the data into train and test sets with a test size of 20 %.
+First , I split the data into train and test sets with a test size of 20 %.
 Then i tried four different models and evaluated them using the score function.

 The models i tried are the following :
 * Logistic Regression